 - Image Browsing VR Interface

 Image browsing in virtual environments is becoming a common task.
 Similar to conventional 2D displays, current VR image browsing interfaces use scrolling to navigate larger collections of images.
 This form of interaction however, leads to long exploration times requiring extra effort for both retrieving and recalling targets.
-In this work, we demonstrate how large image collection browsing can be significantly improved by leveraging affordances available in VR such as binocular depth cues, a very large field view, and natural navigation.
-In this layout, we evaluate for the first time the effect of depth variations under binocular depth cues (stereoscopic, shadow stereopsis)on spatial memory to assist image browsing with a large field of view.
-To take further advantage of improved spatial layout, we group images as multiple sections, introducing markers and flags.
-Through comparative experiments, it is shown that subjects have increased capability of retrieving and recalling locations of targets, when images are spatially displayed in varying binocular depth with grouping.
+In this project, we focus on how large image collection browsing can be significantly improved by leveraging affordances available in VR.

 - Pseudo-Weight Perception